About Skin Lesions

+There are various types of cysts, and treatment depends on type, location, and size.
 Cysts can be both unsightly as well as painful.
-Recurrence can occur, and complete removal of the cyst as well as it’s surrounding sac, is the preferred method to prevent recurrence.
+Recurrence can occur, and complete removal of the cyst as well as its surrounding fluid-filled sac, is the preferred method to prevent recurrence.

 - Cyst Excision: The area is injected with local anesthesia.
-The cyst is excised completely to include its capsule.
+The cyst is excised completely, and its capsule, or shell, is also removed.
 The skin is then stitched and covered with surgical tape.

-Lipomas are fatty lumps under the skin.
+Lipomas are clusters of fatty tissue which are often noticed as lumps under the skin.
 Usually benign, they tend to be aesthetically bothersome, and in some cases, they can be uncomfortable due to their location.
 If they begin to increase in size, they should to be evaluated carefully to determine if the cells are cancerous, in which case the lipoma should be removed quickly.

 - Liposuction: Some lipomas can be treated with liposuction, particularly when they are soft and not well-defined.
 Only a very small incision is made to perform the procedure, and a compression garment is worn by the patient afterward.

-- Lipoma excision: Often lipomas are firm and are a discrete mass, in which case the preferred treatment is surgical excision.
-Local anesthesia is injected, the cyst is removed in its entirety, and the incision is closed with stitches and covered with surgical tape.
+- Lipoma excision: Most often, lipomas are firm and are a discrete mass, in which case the preferred treatment is surgical excision.
+Local anesthesia is injected, the lipoma is removed in its entirety, and the incision is closed with stitches and covered with surgical tape.